SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/events-library.md

 The events library allows users to send and consume custom events.
 These events can be broadcasted to specific user(s) in the meeting or to the entire channel.

-Custom events can be of 3 predefined presistance levels
+Custom events can be of 3 predefined presistance levels:

 **Level 1:**